 This information session is for front-line workers across Ontario who are looking for information and guidance to support clients at this time.

 Please note: There were some technical issues with Zoom during the webinar that affected audio and video quality.
 We apologize for this inconvenience and hope that the recording and uploaded slides help people in accessing the information provided during the webinar.

 ASL interpretation was provided for this event and is featured on the recording.
-The best way to view the ASL for this webinar is to use this link, provided directly through the Zoom video player.

 To ensure you are signed up to get updates about future webinars or other trainings visit: https://cleoconnect.ca/subscribe